 New Brunswick Occupational Health and Safety Act – Welding Fume

 In New Brunswick, companies must follow the Occupational Health and Safety Act.
-Welding regulations can be found in chapter XVIII (Welding, Cutting, and Soldering), and exposure limits are defined in chapter I (Interpretation).
+Welding regulations can be found in chapter XVIII (Welding, Cutting, and Soldering), Indoor Air Quality is chapter III and exposure limits are defined in chapter I (Interpretation).
 Here is some information to know.

 “Occupational Exposure Limit means, except with respect to lead sulfide, formaldehyde, sulfur dioxide, hydrogen sulfide, nitrogen dioxide, and any other air contaminant for which the Commission sets an exposure limit, a threshold limit value adopted by the ACGIH and set out in the ACGIH publication entitled 2016 Threshold Limit Values for Chemical Substances and Physical Agents and Biological Exposure Indices.”

-“An employer shall ensure that an employee is protected from the effects of harmful fumes and gases or particles emitted from welding, cutting, burning or soldering operations by providing a local exhaust system close to the source of the fumes, gases or particles in an indoor welding, cutting, burning or soldering area, and monitoring the work areas in proximity to the welding, cutting, burning or soldering area to ensure that the level of concentration of air contaminants does not exceed the levels or values referred to in section 24.”
+“An employer shall ensure that an employee is protected from the effects of harmful fumes and gases or particles emitted from welding, cutting, burning or soldering operations by providing a local exhaust system close to the source of the fumes, gases or particles in an indoor welding, cutting, burning or soldering area, monitoring the exposure level of employees to harmful fumes and gases or particles emitted from welding, cutting, burning or soldering operations to ensure that the level of concentration of air contaminants does not exceed the occupational exposure limits, and monitoring the work areas in proximity to the welding, cutting, burning or soldering area to ensure that the level of concentration of air contaminants does not exceed the occupational exposure limits.”

 ACGIH – Threshold Limit Values for Welding Fume, Metals, and Gases